ProgrammingNinja19/Scaler_Campanion/Copy Constructors, Deep Copy, and Inheritance in Java.md

     }
 }
 ```
-Here, `other.enrollmentExam` is also deep copied, creating a completely independent `Exam` object【4:11†transcript.txt】【4:6†transcript.txt】.
+Here, `other.enrollmentExam` is also deep copied, creating a completely independent `Exam` object.

 #### When to Use Each
 * **Shallow Copy**: Suitable when the objects being referenced do not need to change independently.
-For example, a batch of students in the same class can share the same batch details【4:17†transcript.txt】.
+For example, a batch of students in the same class can share the same batch details.
 - **Deep Copy**: Required when the objects must change independently after duplication.
-This ensures no unintended side effects caused by shared references【4:5†transcript.txt】【4:18†transcript.txt】.
+This ensures no unintended side effects caused by shared references.

 ## Inheritance
 ### Definition